 Head Coach Todd Yeagley, senior Luis Soffner and sophomore Eriq Zavaleta meet with the media before Sunday's national title game against Georgetown.

 Head coach Todd Yeagley, goalkeeper Luis Soffner, midfielder Femi Hollinger-Janzen, defender Caleb Konstanski at the Indiana vs. Creighton postgame press conference.

 The team walked the game field the day before its match against Creighton in the semifinals of the 2012 College Cup.

 Eriq Zavaleta, Jacob Bushue, Luis Soffner and head coach Todd Yeagley at the IU at UNC Postgame Press Conference in the quarterfinal round of the NCAA Tournament.
 The Hoosiers won 1-0 to advance to the 2012 College Cup.

 Head coach Todd Yeagley and sophomore Eriq Zavaleta recap Indiana's 2-1 double overtime win at Notre Dame in the third round of the NCAA Tournament.

-Todd Yeagley was named Indiana head men's soccer coach on December 18, 2009 and is entering his fourth year as the Hoosiers' leader.
+Todd Yeagley was named Indiana head men's soccer coach on December 18, 2009 and is entering his fifth year as the Hoosiers' leader.

 In just his third season as head coach, Yeagley led Indiana to the 2012 NCAA title, the eighth championship in IU history.
 The Hoosiers became the first No. 16 seed to win the championship, compiling victories over Xavier, at No. 1 Notre Dame, at No. 9 North Carolina, No. 12 Creighton and No. 3 Georgetown during their tournament run.